george-labs/george-backend-hiring/docs/assumptions.md

 ## Iteration 4
 - Words ending with a special character are counted as unique words.
 So "Hello" and "Hello!" are considered different words.

+## Iteration 5
+- It is not clear if the average word length is calculated from the unique or total words.
+Thats why i chose to calculate it from the unique words.